amruta-thakur/adapt-customHotgraphic/README.md

 >**_height** (number): Enter the number of pixels this hot spot should be from the left border of the main graphic.

 ### Accessibility
-**Hot Graphic** has two elements assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion** and **ariaPoupupLabel**.
+**Custom Hot Graphic** has two elements assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion** and **ariaPoupupLabel**.
 These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.
 Should the label texts need to be customised, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-customHotgraphic/blob/master/properties.schema).
 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations